jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-18-kafka-development-with-docker-part-2/index.md

 authors:
   - JaehyeonKim
 images: []
-description: A Kafka management app can be a good companion for development, which helps monitor and manage resources on an easy-to-use user interface.
-An app can be more useful if it supports features that are desirable for Kafka development on AWS.
-Those features cover IAM access control and integration with MSK Connect and Glue Schema Registry.
-In this post, I'll introduce several management apps that meet those requirements.
+description: Kafka management apps compared for local development, covering IAM access control and integration with MSK Connect and Glue Schema Registry.
 ---

 In the previous post, I illustrated how to create a topic and to produce/consume messages using the command utilities provided by Apache Kafka.
 It is not convenient, however, for example, when you consume serialised messages where their schemas are stored in a schema registry.
 Also, the utilities don't support to browse or manage related resources such as connectors and schemas.
 Therefore, a Kafka management app can be a good companion for development, which helps monitor and manage resources on an easy-to-use user interface.
 An app can be more useful if it supports features that are desirable for Kafka development on AWS.
 Those features cover [IAM access control](https://docs.aws.amazon.com/msk/latest/developerguide/iam-access-control.html) of [Amazon MSK](https://aws.amazon.com/msk/) and integration with [Amazon MSK Connect](https://aws.amazon.com/msk/features/msk-connect/) and [AWS Glue Schema Registry](https://docs.aws.amazon.com/glue/latest/dg/schema-registry.html).
 In this post, I'll introduce several management apps that meet those requirements.